-Younger people, those who are in the early stages of disease, or those who have not already had a lot of treatment, often do better with transplants.
+Younger people, people who are in the early stages of disease, or those who have not already had a lot of treatment, often do better with transplants.
 Some transplant centers set age limits.
 Some people also may not be eligible for transplant if they have other major health problems, such as serious heart, lung, liver, or kidney disease.
-A mini-transplant, described under “Allogeneic stem cell transplant” in Types of Stem Cell Transplants for Cancer Treatment may be an option for some of these people.
+A mini-transplant, described under Allogeneic stem cell transplant in Types of Stem Cell Transplants for Cancer Treatment may be an option for some of these people.

 If you will be having all or part of your transplant as an outpatient, you’ll need to be very near the transplant center during the early stages.
-You’ll need a family member or loved one as a caregiver who can stay with you all the time.
+You’ll need a family member or loved one to be a caregiver who can stay with you all the time.
 You and the caregiver will also need reliable transportation to and from the clinic.
 The transplant team will be watching you closely for complications, so expect to be at the clinic every day for a few weeks.
 You may still need to be in the hospital if your situation changes or if you start having complications.

 To reduce the chance of infection during treatment, patients who are in the hospital are put in private rooms that have special air filters.
 The room may also have a protective barrier to separate it from other rooms and hallways.
 Some have an air pressure system that makes sure no unclean outside air gets into the room.
 If you’re going to be treated as an outpatient, you will get instructions on avoiding infection.
 Usually, people who have transplants are in a separate, special part of the hospital to keep as many germs away as possible.

 It’s important for you and your family to know what to expect, because once conditioning treatment begins (see the next section), there’s no going back – there can be serious problems if treatment is stopped at any time during transplant.